robhagemans/hoard-of-bitfonts/trs-80/README.md

 The Model I set includes the lowercase letters (which were present but not accessible in early models) and has been enriched with the 2x3 semigraphic characters that were accessible in the range 0x80-0xBF.

 This is the same as the MCM6674 character set, except for 0x5b-0x5e where arrow symbols have been substituted for the more standard ascii symbols in the MCM6674 set.

+The first version of the Model I had a manufacturing error where the lowercase `a` was lifted up by two lines, which was later corrected, resulting in the set included here.

-Many versions of the Model I character set existed, as it was common to upgrade or modify the TRS-80, for example to make the lowercase set accessible and to reposition its descenders.
+Late versions of the Model I included an updated character set where lowercase characters have descenders below the baseline.
+This set was originally introduced with an official modification kit that made lowercase letters accessible.

 Model III and Model 4